botpress/readme/docs/Quick Start/build.md

 >
 > To learn more about Workspaces, check out the [Workspace guide](tbc).

-## Customize your bot's behaviour
+## Configure your bot's behaviour

+In Botpress, you configure your bot's behavior using Workflows.
+A Workflow is a visual representation of the series of steps your bot follows when a user starts a conversation.

+> 📘 Custom Workflows
+>
-In Botpress, you customize your bot's behavior using Workflows Every bot has a few helpful default Workflows, but you can create custom Workflows to organize your project more easily.
+> Every bot comes with a few helpful default Workflows, but you can create custom Workflows to organize your project more easily.
 For more information, check out the [Workflows](tbc) page.

-For now, let's take a look at the **Main** workflow:
+For now, let's take a look at the **Main** Workflow:

 1. In Studio, select ![Workflows](https://files.readme.io/f71ca6c253bf9be22d54f9a436282c1dfd9b08296e058564badaab29be40b3c9-Screen_Shot_2025-03-17_at_14.30.48.png)**Workflows**  from the left navigation bar.
+2. Select your **Main** Workflow.

+### Main Workflow

+This **Main** Workflow contains the main logic for your bot.
+By default, it contains:

+* A **Start** Node
+* An **Autonomous** Node
+* An **End** Node

 ## Test your bot